RasNath/data/readme.md

-Here are some useful Jupyter notebook scripts
+Here are some useful Jupyter notebook scripts.